 - were pregnant in the past 6 months

-- have Turner syndrome, a genetic disorder that affects females
+- have Turner syndrome, a genetic disorder that affects women

 Is hypothyroidism during pregnancy a problem?

-Hypothyroidism can contribute to high cholesterol, so people with high cholesterol should be tested for hypothyroidism.
-Rarely, severe, untreated hypothyroidism may lead to myxedema coma, an extreme form of hypothyroidism in which the body’s functions slow to the point that it becomes life threatening.
+Hypothyroidism can contribute to high cholesterol.
+If you have high cholesterol, you should get tested for hypothyroidism.
+Rarely, severe untreated hypothyroidism may lead to myxedema coma, an extreme form of hypothyroidism in which the body’s functions slow to a life-threatening point.
 Myxedema coma requires immediate medical treatment.

 What are the symptoms of hypothyroidism?

 Hypothyroidism has many symptoms that can vary from person to person.
 Some common symptoms of hypothyroidism include